divan/expvarmon/README.md

 ## Introduction

 Go apps console monitoring tool.
 Minimal configuration efforts.
-Quick and fast monitoring solution for one or multiple services.
+Quick and easy monitoring solution for one or multiple services.

 ## Features